LisaMCas/DB5k/README.md

 # DB5k
+This is a java program that connects to a database of 5k runners and their times.
 Completed this project.
 The image shows both the code and the data from the database.
-I was unable to push the code because Git wants to push too many files and there is no way to delete them.